 Our school recognises that the initial response to a report from a child is incredibly important and how we respond to a report can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.
 We recognise that where school's do not recognise, acknowledge or understand the scale of harassment and abuse and/or downplaying of some behaviours can actually lead to a culture of unacceptable behaviour.
-We recognise that It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe and that a victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment and nor should a victim ever be made to feel ashamed for making a report.
-Staff will ensure that children and young people understand that the law is in place to protect them rather than criminalise them.
-It is recognised that children may not find it easy to tell staff about their abuse verbally.
+We recognise that it is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe and that a victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment and nor should a victim ever be made to feel ashamed for making a report.
+Staff will ensure that children may not find it easy to tell staff about their abuse verbally.
 Children can show signs or act in ways that they hope adults will notice and react to.
 In some cases, the victim may not make a direct report.
 For example, a friend may make a report or a member of school staff may overhear a conversation that suggests a child has been harmed or a child's own behaviour might indicate that something is wrong.